nju-cn-course/nju-network-labs/content/ch01/switchyard.md

     # test case 1: a frame with broadcast destination should get sent out
     # all ports except ingress
-    testpkt = mk_pkt("30:00:00:00:00:02", "ff:ff:ff:ff:ff:ff", "172.16.42.2", "255.255.255.255")
+    testpkt = new_packet(
+        "30:00:00:00:00:02",
+        "ff:ff:ff:ff:ff:ff",
+        "172.16.42.2",
+        "255.255.255.255"
+    )
+    s.expect(
+        PacketInputEvent("eth1", testpkt, display=Ethernet),
+        ("An Ethernet frame with a broadcast destination address " "should arrive on eth1")
+    )
+    s.expect(
-    s.expect(PacketInputEvent("eth1", testpkt, display=Ethernet), "An Ethernet frame with a broadcast destination address should arrive on eth1") s.expect(PacketOutputEvent("eth0", testpkt, "eth2", testpkt, display=Ethernet), "The Ethernet frame with a broadcast destination address should be forwarded out ports eth0 and eth2")
+        PacketOutputEvent("eth0", testpkt, "eth2", testpkt, display=Ethernet),
+        ("The Ethernet frame with a broadcast destination address should be " "forwarded out ports eth0 and eth2")
+    )

     # test case 2: a frame with any unicast address except one assigned to hub
     # interface should be sent out all ports except ingress
-    reqpkt = mk_pkt("20:00:00:00:00:01", "30:00:00:00:00:02", '192.168.1.100','172.16.42.2')
+    reqpkt = new_packet(
+        "20:00:00:00:00:01",
+        "30:00:00:00:00:02",
+        '192.168.1.100',
+        '172.16.42.2'
+    )
+    s.expect(
+        PacketInputEvent("eth0", reqpkt, display=Ethernet),
-    s.expect(PacketInputEvent("eth0", reqpkt, display=Ethernet), "An Ethernet frame from 20:00:00:00:00:01 to 30:00:00:00:00:02 should arrive on eth0")
+        ("An Ethernet frame from 20:00:00:00:00:01 to 30:00:00:00:00:02 "
+         "should arrive on eth0")
+    )
+    s.expect(
-    s.expect(PacketOutputEvent("eth1", reqpkt, "eth2", reqpkt, display=Ethernet), "Ethernet frame destined for 30:00:00:00:00:02 should be flooded out eth1 and eth2")
+        PacketOutputEvent("eth1", reqpkt, "eth2", reqpkt, display=Ethernet),
+        ("Ethernet frame destined for 30:00:00:00:00:02 should be flooded out" " eth1 and eth2")
+    )

-    resppkt = mk_pkt("30:00:00:00:00:02", "20:00:00:00:00:01", '172.16.42.2', '192.168.1.100', reply=True)
+    resppkt = new_packet(
+        "30:00:00:00:00:02",
+        "20:00:00:00:00:01",
+        '172.16.42.2',
+        '192.168.1.100',
+        reply=True
+    )
+    s.expect(
+        PacketInputEvent("eth1", resppkt, display=Ethernet),
-    s.expect(PacketInputEvent("eth1", resppkt, display=Ethernet), "An Ethernet frame from 30:00:00:00:00:02 to 20:00:00:00:00:01 should arrive on eth1")
+        ("An Ethernet frame from 30:00:00:00:00:02 to 20:00:00:00:00:01 "
+         "should arrive on eth1")
+    )
+    s.expect(
-    s.expect(PacketOutputEvent("eth0", resppkt, "eth2", resppkt, display=Ethernet), "Ethernet frame destined to 20:00:00:00:00:01 should be flooded out eth0 and eth2")
+        PacketOutputEvent("eth0", resppkt, "eth2", resppkt, display=Ethernet),
+        ("Ethernet frame destined to 20:00:00:00:00:01 should be flooded out" "eth0 and eth2")
+    )

     # test case 3: a frame with dest address of one of the interfaces should
     # result in nothing happening
-    reqpkt = mk_pkt("20:00:00:00:00:01", "10:00:00:00:00:03", '192.168.1.100','172.16.42.2')
+    reqpkt = new_packet(
+        "20:00:00:00:00:01",
+        "10:00:00:00:00:03",
+        '192.168.1.100',
+        '172.16.42.2'
+    )
+    s.expect(
+        PacketInputEvent("eth2", reqpkt, display=Ethernet),
+        ("An Ethernet frame should arrive on eth2 with destination address " "the same as eth2's MAC address")
+    )
+    s.expect(
+        PacketInputTimeoutEvent(1.0),
-    s.expect(PacketInputEvent("eth2", reqpkt, display=Ethernet), "An Ethernet frame should arrive on eth2 with destination address the same as eth2's MAC address") s.expect(PacketInputTimeoutEvent(1.0), "The hub should not do anything in response to a frame arriving with a destination address referring to the hub itself.") return s
+        ("The hub should not do anything in response to a frame arriving with" " a destination address referring to the hub itself.")
+    )
+    return s

-scenario = hub_tests()
+scenario = test_hub()
 ```

-The function `mk_pkt` is used to make a packet.
+The function `new_packet()` is used to make a packet.
 For now you don't need to know what the parameters means.

-The function `hub_tests` returns a `TestScenario` object which assigned to `scenario`.
-The var `scenario` is very important in the test framework of Switchyard, do not forget it.
+The function `test_hub()`returns a `TestScenario` object which assigned to `scenario`.
+The variable `scenario` is very important in the test framework of Switchyard, do not forget it.
 We construct the scenario with a name "hub tests".
 Then we add three interfaces with name and MAC address on our hub.
 In every case, we make a packet then feed it into one interface of our hub with `PacketInputEvent`.
 Then we compare the outgoing packets from interfaces of our hub with our expectation packets using `PacketOutputEvent`.
 If there is no packet out, we use the function `PacketInputTimeoutEvent` to check there is no traffic for a period of time.

 All test APIs used is introduced [here](https://shellqiqi.gitee.io/switchyard/test_scenario_creation.html).